Skip to content

 Configuration

-For Bufstream to store data as Iceberg tables, you must update the top-level Bufstream configuration as well topic-level configuration to instruct Bufstream to update a corresponding Iceberg catalog.
-Once you have set these options, Bufstream will begin storing data as Parquet file archives for long term storage.
-Each archive will only contain data for a single topic partition and is then further partitioned by date, ensuring that Iceberg tables contain only committed messages.
+For Bufstream to store data as Iceberg tables, you must update the top-level Bufstream configuration as well as the topic-level configuration to instruct Bufstream to update a corresponding Iceberg catalog.
+Once you've set these options, Bufstream begins storing data as Parquet file archives for long term storage.
+Each archive only contains data for a single topic partition and is then further partitioned by date, ensuring that Iceberg tables contain only committed messages.

-To store Iceberg tables and interact with you preferred catalog, Bufstream will need configuration information about the specific catalog you wish to update.
+To store Iceberg tables and interact with your preferred catalog, Bufstream needs configuration information about the specific catalog you wish to update.
 The example below illustrates how to configure Bufstream to use BigQuery Metastore:

-While BigQuery Metastore does not have any required properties, to ensure that there are no interruptions to archiving or reading data, we recommend setting the following values:
+Though BigQuery Metastore doesn't have any required properties, to ensure that there are no interruptions to archiving or reading data, we recommend setting the following values:

 catalogs: